vuxcode/we1-project-osteise/time-report.md

   - Completed validating the pages.
   - Created a script file and created darkmode
   - Fixed dark mode on all pages, and fixed a localStorage so the program knows which to use upon loading.
+- 2022-12-6 20:30
+  - Took the session stat page from the programming project and put it in the web project instead.
+  -